Rule of Law

 Slow, fast.

-Different but two outward-facing ideals on the same coin.
+Different but two outward-facing ideals of the same coin.

-They don't see eye to eye conservatives and liberals; that's because they are back to back.
+Conservatives and liberals don't see eye to eye because they are back to back.

 They need each other more than they know.